cloudant-labs/graphdb-slate/docs/includes/guides/mvcc.md

 You can query a particular revision using its `_rev`, however, older revisions are regularly deleted by a process called compaction.
 [Create a new document](#create28) per revision to better implement version control.

-### Distributed databases and conflicts
+### Distributed Databases and Conflicts

-Given our story so far, it seems impossible that we could have a conflict, because any update request has to reference the latest version of the document.
-So how would we get a conflict?
-How would a document get two different updates based on the same previous version?
-What we haven't taken into account is that Cloudant is not one monolithic database but rather a distributed system of databases that needn't always be in sync with each other.
-This is especially true if you are developing mobile or web applications that have to work without a constant connection to the main database on Cloudant.
-When a document on such a disconnected database is updated while the same document on Cloudant is also updated, this will lead to a conflict when the remote database is replicated to Cloudant.
-While replication from local, disconnected databases is a common source of conflicts, it is not the only one.
-Cloudant's own infrastructure is a distributed system and updating your Cloudant database concurrently (for example from multiple web servers) can - very rarely - also lead to conflicts.
-In short, no matter what kind of application you have and how it works, conflicts can always happen.

-### How to find conflicts
+Distributed databases work without a constant connection to the main database on Cloudant, which is itself distributed, so updates based on the same previous version can still be in conflict.

-To find out whether a document is in a conflict state, you can add the query parameter conflicts=true when you retrieve the document.
-The returned document will then contain a _conflicts array with all conflicting revisions.
+To find conflicts, add the query parameter `conflicts=true` when retrieving a document.
+The document will contain a `_conflicts` array with all conflicting revisions.

-To find conflicts for multiple documents in a database, the best approach is to write a view.
+To find conflicts for multiple documents in a database, write a view.
 Here is a map function that emits all conflicting revisions for every document that has a conflict:

 ```json
 function(doc) {